igorcalvo/linux/linux.md

 2m 7m	1	6	 Tag Only	Deck	Card type	 Show after reviews	Show after reviews	 Due date, then random 600	off	off	off	off	off	off
 180	2.5	1.3	1	1.2	0

+Change to default OS theme to prevent crashes
+Also, it might be possible not to rebind numpad keys
 ```

 #### 28. Applications